zuozhenggh/learning-library/developer-library/converged-db/converged-db-on-premises/graph/graph.md

 25. Add highlights on edges for Order items that had Quantity > 1 and unit_Price > 25

-26. Click on settings-> Highlights-> New Highlights -> Select Apply To Edge
+26. Click on settings-> Highlights-> New Highlights.
+Select Filter By Edges and Apply to Edge (i.e. the conditions apply to edges).

 27. Add two conditions